Skip to content

 How to generate meeting briefs, save them for later, and use them to walk into every client meeting fully prepared.

-Generating a Brief#
+Generating a Brief

 "Prep my meeting with Acme -- we're discussing Q3 budget and the creative approvals"

-Coppermind takes the topics you mention and builds a structured brief by pulling together:
+Armbrain takes the topics you mention and builds a structured brief by pulling together:

 1. Agenda-tagged memories -- anything explicitly flagged for upcoming meetings